Back to Posts

 The enacted version of TRAIGA replaced an earlier proposal that was similar to Colorado's AI Act.
 Texas also established an AI advisory council through SB 1893 and enacted HB 2060, requiring impact assessments for AI systems used in public services.

-Employment and Healthcare AI Regulations
+Employment and Health Care AI Regulations

 Illinois